YuBlum/stark-lang/README.md

 else def (x = get_that()) == 9  => ...; # error: 'x' is already defined
 ```

-Do an assignment without `def` for this is needed:
+Do an assignment without `def` if this is needed:
 ```py
 if def (x = get_this()) == 10 => ...;
 else   (x = get_that()) == 9  => ...; # valid